A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

 PaintSkills~\citep{cho2023dall} assesses image-text alignment in T2I tasks using 7330 template-generated text prompts.
 It evaluates hallucinations such as object existence, counting, and spatial relationships.
 Text prompts are generated through templates, and over 50000 images are created using Unity engine to train an object detector (DETR).
 The evaluation employs DETR to automatically verify object presence in the generated outputs, and determines spatial relationships through algorithmic analysis.
 Results show that T2I models generally perform poorly in object counting and spatial relationships.

-HRS-Bench~\citep{bakr2023hrs} provides a comprehensive and scalable evaluation benchmark for T2I models.
-It assesses performance across five key dimensions: accuracy, robustness, generalization, fairness, and bias.
-The benchmark spans 50 diverse scenes encompassing domains such as fashion, animals, transportation, and objects.
-Departing from prior methods reliant on sampling or manual prompt design, HRS-Bench first constructs specific hallucination templates (e.g., ``Describe a scene about 3 apples and 3 dining tables'').
-These templates are then expanded using GPT to generate more complex prompts(e.g., ``Three apples are sitting on top of three dining tables in a cozy dining room'').
-For evaluation, HRS-Bench introduces the AC-T2I metric.
-This metric employs an image description model to caption the generated image and calculates the alignment score between this caption and the original text prompt.
+HRS-Bench~\citep{bakr2023hrs} is a scalable evaluation benchmark for T2I models, assessing accuracy, robustness, generalization, fairness, and bias.
+It covers 50 diverse scenes across domains such as fashion, animals, transportation, and objects.
+Unlike prior methods relying on manual prompt design, HRS-Bench constructs specific hallucination templates (\emph{e.g.}, ``Describe a scene about 3 apples and 3 dining tables'') and expands them using GPT into more complex prompts (\emph{e.g.}, ``Three apples are sitting on top of three dining tables in a cozy dining room'').
+Evaluation uses the AC-T2I metric, which captions the generated image and computes alignment with the original text prompt with an I2T model.